ammarfaizi2/ammarfaizi2/README.md

 # Import My Public Keys
 ```
-You can import my public key by using this command:
+You can import my public keys by using this command:
 $ curl -s https://github.com/ammarfaizi2 | gpg --import
 ```
 # My Public Keys